tewarid/tewarid.github.io/_posts/2018/2018-03-14-using-python-to-analyze-data-in-a-pdf-file.md

 comments: true
 ---

 The state university my daughter wants to study at just announced their [entrance exam results](http://processodeingresso.upe.pe.gov.br/arquivos/SSA1/SSA1_2018_Publicacao_v3.pdf) via a PDF file.
-I wanted to get additional insights from the data, and decided it was time to use Python to do the data extraction and analysis.
+I wanted to get additional insights from the data, and decided it was time to use Python&mdash;I've got [Jupyter Notebook](http://jupyter.org/) installed on macOS&mdash;to do the data extraction and analysis.

-I've got [Jupyter Notebook](http://jupyter.org/) installed on macOS.
 I needed to install a few additional packages for python 3

 ```bash
 pip3 install PyPDF2 pandas matplotlib